dedis/cothority/README.md

 ## Naive and NTree

-Similar to JVSS these two protocols are included to compare their performance with CoSi's.
+Similar to JVSS these two protocols are included to compare their scalability with CoSi's.
 In the naive approach a leader simply collects standard individual signatures of all participants.
-NTree is the same protocol but using a tree topology for aggregating the individual signatures.
+NTree is the same protocol but using a tree (n-ary) topology for aggregating the individual signatures.

 # SDA framework